ekozat/courses_select_manager/sprint5/sprint5_docs/userStories.md

 - The API call should handle error incorrect query parameters
 - The API call should handle server-side errors

+**Title:** Access API documentation on website

+**Priority:** High

+**Estimate (in hrs):** -

+**User Story:** As user I should be able to view API endpoint documentation associated with the website.

+**Acceptance Criteria:**
+- The documentation can be navigated to from the home page via link/button
+- The documentation should contain all associated endpoints and clear instruction on how to use them.
+- The documentation should contain all HTTP status codes and associated meaning
+- The API endpoints taken from the documentation should work as expected.

 # Maneesh Wijewardhana's User Stories

 **Title:** Successful POST request from database